luceracloud/tachyon-aggregator/redis/README.md

 e.g. `2013-04-12 –18:09 -18:50 Dis nwritten 0 100000 1`

 ###### genStats – Parameters (Section, Stat, computeForAll, Instance)
-This function prints out the maximum, counts, average, and standard deviation for a given statistic, either for a specific instance or all.
+This function prints out the maximum, counts, average, and standard deviation for a given statistic, either for a specific instance (eg Disk 1) or all.
 These statistics can be calculated per minute or over all queried times.
 >  Section (Mem, Net etc.)
    Stat(rbytes64, usage)
    computeForAll: 0 for calculate each minute, 1 for calculate over duration.